Universities & Constituents

 RIC offers a lineup of some of the most prevalent Degree Programmes which are under the rigorous academic direction of LSE and the Degree is awarded by the prestigious University of London.

-In the case of the undergraduate laws programme, the academic direction is provided by six the University of London Colleges with Law Schools or Departments, collectively known as the Laws Consortium.
-Upon successful completion of their studies, students are awarded a University of London degree or diploma.
+In the case of the undergraduate laws programme, the academic direction is provided by six of the University of London Colleges with Law Schools or Departments, collectively known as the Laws Consortium.
+Upon successful completion of their studies, students are awarded a University of London degree or CertHE.

 Founded in 1823, Birkbeck is unique in its special mission to enable mature students to gain higher educational qualifications via part-time study.
 Traditionally the College is known for its excellence in research in the humanities, social sciences and natural sciences